publicissapient-france/e-footprint/README.md

 Checkout our open source [e-footprint modeling use cases](https://github.com/publicissapient-france/e-footprint-modelings).

-## Quickstart
+## Tutorial

     pip install efootprint

-You can then run the [quickstart jupyter notebook](quickstart.ipynb) to familiarize yourself with the object logic and generate an object relationship graph and a calculation graph as HTML files in the current folder.
+You can then run the [jupyter notebook tutorial](tutorial.ipynb) to familiarize yourself with the object logic and generate an object relationship graph and a calculation graph as HTML files in the current folder.

 <figure>
     <img src="images/obj_relationships_graph_example.png" width="550" alt="object relationships graph">